-Report Designation: Environmental Assessment
+Report Designation: Environmental Assessment (EA)

-Abstract: Kirtland AFB has identified a 15-acre site for the construction of a satellite communications (SATCOM) ground terminal (GT) facility to support communications with satellites in a variety of orbits.
+Abstract: This EA was developed in compliance with USAF's Environmental Impact Analysis Process in support of the construction of a satellite communications (SATCOM) ground terminal (GT) facility at Kirtland AFB, New Mexico.
 The facility would consist of three antennas with an associated equipment shelter, two emergency generators, perimeter fencing, a sensor equipment tower, and utilities.
-In addition to the three ground terminal sites, a fourth pad site would be constructed to accommodate an equipment shelter, and a fifth pad site would be prepared for future use for a smaller, portable GT that does not require permanent structures or foundations.
+In addition to the three ground terminal sites, a fourth pad site would be constructed to accommodate the equipment shelter, and a fifth pad site would be prepared for future use for a smaller, portable GT that does not require permanent structures or foundations.
 The portable GT would have an underground utility connection to the equipment shelter and its own portable emergency generator when in temporary use.
 Lastly, a grounding well would be dug on-site to a depth of up to 1,000 feet to prevent the buildup of electrical voltages on the system that may occur from high voltage surges (i.e., lightning strikes), which could result in undue hazards to equipment and personnel.
+The Proposed Action is needed to provide ground coverage for Department of Defense (DoD) DoD mission communications in the greater New Mexico area where coverage is currently insufficient.